 During this time, it’s important to water deeply and regularly to prevent plants from being stressed and to give plants some shade using shade cloths.
 Explore our other tips for summer gardening in Texas.

 LETTUCE HELP YOU GROW

 We hope this information on vegetable gardening in Austin encourages you to pick your favorite plants in season and dig in!
 There are certainly some challenges to growing an edible garden here, but overall, you’ll find Austin gardening so rewarding!

 The Central Texas Monthly Planting Guide will help show you what to plant each month along with some helpful tips.
-Each month includes planting times every two weeks and will help guide you whether to start by seed or plant seedlings you have grown yourself or purchased from your local nursery.
+Each month includes planting times every two weeks.
+It’ll also help guide you whether to start by seed or plant seedlings you have grown yourself or purchased from your local nursery.
 Having this guide at your fingertips will help you each year as you are learning and growing in Central Texas.

 For the past 18 years, my backyard garden has brought me happiness, new knowledge and growth, and moments of peace.
 It’s even better when I walk back inside with fresh produce!
 My goal is to help you learn to become a more confident gardener.
 Come grow and learn with me!

 I just bought Walmart seeds for cosmos flowers, cucumber, carrots, and okra.
 I also bought a live seed for strawberries and I would like to know how often you recommend I water them weekly